 Bobbie was a public school teacher for 37 years and retired in 2001.
-She and her husband Steve recently celebrated their 56th wedding anniversary and enjoy spending time with two grown grandsons.
+She and her beloved husband Steve were married 57 years when he left for the mansion worlds in April 2020.
+They especially enjoyed spending time with two grown grandsons.
 Bobbie’s been a Urantia Book reader since 1971 and was a member of Urantia Society of Central Connecticut and a founding member of Urantia Society of Greater New York.
-With Steve she has hosted a study group for 45 years.
-She’s been actively involved in conference coordination and program planning for summer study sessions and international conferences and was the Fellowship’s Study Group Directory Coordinator for ten years.
-Recently she has created worship programs for Fellowship summer study sessions and facilitated preconference spiritual retreats for international conferences with Gard Jameson.
-Over the years she has served on the Education and Outreach Committees and is currently a member of the Education Committee.
+With Steve she hosted a study group for 45 years.
+Bobbie’s been actively involved in conference coordination and program planning for summer study sessions and international conferences and was the Fellowship’s Study Group Directory Coordinator for ten years.
+For many years she has created worship programs for Fellowship summer study sessions and facilitated preconference spiritual retreats for international conferences with Gard Jameson.
+She has served on the Education and Outreach Committees and is currently an adjunct member of the Education Committee.

 Cecelia Lampley (General Councilor)

 I have been reading The Urantia Book since 1976, and since 1981 my husband and I have had a study group in our home.
 We have been married since 1976 and have two grown sons.
 I am a retired Marriage and Family Therapist, and I worked with children and their families for about eight years.